llindoy/pyttn/README.md

 - [Lapack](https://netlib.org/lapack/) linear algebra
 - [Catch2](https://github.com/catchorg/Catch2) C++ Unit Tests (Only required when running C++ test)

 The cmake build system can make use of the [Pybind11](https://github.com/pybind/pybind11) and [Catch2](https://github.com/catchorg/Catch2) external libraries located in directory ${pyTTN_ROOT_DIR}/external.
-If these libraries are not found in this location it will attempt to pull them from github.
+If these libraries are not found in this location it will attempt to pull them from their respective Github repositories.
 For [BLAS](https://netlib.org/blas/) and [Lapack](https://netlib.org/lapack/) linear algebra, the cmake build script uses the standard find_lapack and find_blas calls to locate the libraries.
 When compiling with Clang or AppleClang this method searches for LLVM using the FindLLVM.cmake module that is included within CMake.

 Additional python dependencies introduced by the core functionality of the pyTTN wrapper are:
  - [scipy](https://scipy.org/)